ndrean/caching_an_api/README.md

 3. `:mnesia.create_table` where you specify the rows and also that you want a disc copy for your node.
 The parameter `disc_copies: [node()]` means that data is stored both on disc and in the memory.

-4. The disc copy directory can be specified in the `config.exs` file
+4. The disc copy directory can be specified in the `config.exs` file.

 ### Distributed Mnesia startup